nslay/ircbnx/ReadMe.txt

 *** Level 100 ***

-shutdown - Have the bot quit and exit.
+shutdown - Have all bots quit and exit.

 userlist - Display the access list.